Recipe Overview

 This is a pretty easy recipe to make.
 It does involve a little chopping and dicing so you’ll need a sharp knife and cutting board.

-Rinse and drain.
+Prep beans and corn.
 Make sure your can of beans is rinsed and drained.
 Put the beans in a colander in the sink and run water over them until the water runs clear.
 You can drain the can of corn in the same colander (no need to rinse it).

 Prep tomatoes.
 Wash the tomatoes and cut them in half lengthwise.
 You’ll want to remove some of the seeds and the jelly-like part of the tomato by gently squeezing the halves.
 Dice the tomatoes into fairly small pieces so that they are “dippable.”